 Trends in space exploration regulations tend to focus on SRU developments, as they are the main new trend in space exploration, at the crossroads with commercial exploitation of outer space.
 SRU regulations are increasingly being developed at national level, after being the appanage of the Moon Treaty.
 With challenges being brought over the Moon Treaty by States wishing to exploiting outer space resources, we see a growing number of SRU regulations being drafted by countries like the UAE, Luxembourg, possibly Japan, as well obviously as the recent efforts of the USA to deploy the legal groundings of commercialization of space resources.
 We expect this trend to be pursued in the future as new business cases will be built.
-Such new regulations will need to thoroughly articulate around concepts like the in-situ exploitation of resources on Earth, which will probably bring life to diverging approaches to regulations.
+Such new regulations will need to thoroughly articulate around concepts like the in-situ exploitation of resources for the conduct of exploration missions or the extraction for later reselling of those resources on Earth, which will probably bring life to diverging approaches to regulations.